michelenatale/Cryptography/LoginSystem/Readme.md

 # LoginSystem

 LoginSystem is a simple project that shows how to perform a local login for your application.
-It is based on the **Winform-Mvvm-Disign** Pattern.
+It is based on the **Winform-Mvvm-Disign** Pattern and UserControls.

 In order for © LoginSystem 2024 to work, a registration must first be made.
 Only then can a login be made.